WELCOME TO GRADE THE GRADE 5-6 AREA AT BPNPS!!

 Throughout the school year children have an opportunity to share their learning with their parents and families and to demonstrate their new skills and understandings.
 Many community events are open to families and friends and from time to time parent assistance is requested for sports days and class assistance (please note a current working with children’s check is required).
 We promote family involvement in learning by encouraging parents and special adults to attend our Family Fun Nights, Mothers/Fathers’ nights and Grandparents Days as well as the whole school assembly which is generally held at 2:40pm each Friday in the gym.

 Each week children in each grade have expert tuition from a team of specialist teachers.
 The Arts, Japanese (L.O.T.E) and P.E.

 Each student will have access to an i-Pad to use at school.
-Mathletics, Essential Assessment, Studyladder and Reading Eggs are highly engaging electronic learning resources that provide a personalized approach to learning for our year 5/6 students.
+Mathletics, Essential Assessment, Studyladder and Reading Eggs are highly engaging electronic learning resources that provide a personalised approach to learning for our year 5/6 students.

 Additional support is provided to children on a needs basis.
 If you have any concerns about the progress your child is making with their learning, please contact the school and/or class teacher to make an appointment to discuss the way the school is supporting/can support the learning of your child.